flintlib/arb/doc/source/acb_dirichlet.rst

 **acb_dirichlet.h** -- Dirichlet L-functions, Riemann zeta and related functions
 ===================================================================================

-*Warning: the interfaces in this module are experimental and may change without notice.*

 This module allows working with values of Dirichlet characters, Dirichlet L-functions, and related functions.
 Working with Dirichlet characters is documented in :ref:`dirichlet`.

 A Dirichlet L-function is the analytic continuation of an L-series